analysis

 Leibniz Criterion

-Note that this is not a classical criterion as common in mathematics since the implication does only apply in one direction.
+Note that this is a sufficient but not necessary condition; the implication only holds in one direction.

 Proof